BAYKO Retail Cabinets

 'Map' provided to retailers to help them manage their stock of BAYKO Rods and Floors

-BAYKO retailers could replenish their spare part stocks by ordering either full or, at least late in the 1950's, half replacement Cabinets.
-I suspect all reference to Cabinets in this context would mean a cardboard one.
+BAYKO retailers could replenish their spare part stocks by ordering either full or, at least late in the 1950s, half replacement Cabinets.
+I suspect all references to BAYKO Cabinets in this context would mean a cardboard one.

-The alternative, and I suspect the more frequently used method, was to order the various required parts individually these being available in the quantities included with the original Cabinet.
+The alternative, and I suspect by far the more frequently used method, was to order the various required parts individually, these being available, boxed, in the same quantities that were included with the original Cabinet.

 You've already seen these above, in various guises, but I thought I'd add a bit more information.